truss train command provides subcommands for managing the full training job lifecycle.

 --tail

-Name for the training job.
+Name of the training job.

 The

-Job priority.
-Higher values run first when capacity frees up.
+Job priority (higher values run first when capacity frees up).

 Examples